 CE Credit

-The Society for Imaging Informatics in Medicine has approved this activity for 1.0 hours of SIIM IIP Credits towards certification and re-certification by the American Board of Imaging Informatics (ABII).
+SIIM has approved this activity for 1.0 hours of SIIM IIP Credits towards certification and re-certification by the American Board of Imaging Informatics (ABII).

-To receive credit for the activity, registrants must view the entire webinar and then complete the post-webinar survey.
+To receive credit, registrants must view the entire webinar and then complete the post-webinar survey.
 Webinar credits will only be awarded one time per webinar view, regardless of if the learner watches the content live or on-demand.

 Note: In order to receive credits for any events/learning you attend you must select your eligible credit types found in the CE & Certification section of your MySIIM Account profile.

-After registering for the webinar, navigate to My Learning in your MySIIM Account profile to access the content.
+To access the webinar, once you are registered navigate to My Learning in your My SIIM Account profile.

 Not a member?
-Join SIIM today!
+Join SIIM Today and Save!

 DATE